Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • Provided one of the most comprehensive clinical delineations of SETD5 Syndrome available at the time of publication.

-Relevance for families The finding of reduced penetrance explains why, in some families, an apparently unaffected parent may carry the same SETD5 variant and illustrates the wide spectrum of possible outcomes.
+The finding of reduced penetrance, meaning that not everyone who carries the variant will show the same level of features, explains why an apparently unaffected parent may carry the same SETD5 variant as their child.
+It also illustrates how wide the spectrum of possible outcomes can be.

 3p25 Terminal Deletion Including SETD5 in a Child With Ptosis and Psychomotor Retardation

-What was studied: A case report of a child with a 10.1 Mb deletion at chromosome 3p25 that included the SETD5 gene, presenting with ptosis (drooping eyelids) and psychomotor retardation.
+A case report describing a child with a 10.1 megabase deletion at chromosome 3p25 that included the SETD5 gene.
+The child presented with ptosis (drooping eyelids) and significant developmental delays.

 • Documented ptosis (drooping eyelids) as a clinical feature associated with a 3p25 terminal deletion encompassing SETD5.